brandonbate/My-Git-Tutorial/README.md

 Git is a version control system that simply runs on your local machine (no internet connectivity required).
-GitHub is an online service that allows you to share your repositories with others and allows other users to update the repositories.
+GitHub is an online service that allows you to share your repositories with others and allows other users to view and (possibly) edit your repositories.
 Connecting a local Git repository with a repository on GitHub can be tricky.
 We'll cover the details of that later.
 For now, we're just going to focus on using Git on our local machines (i.e. no internet).